 |To administer your attendance at any groups, events or outings you sign up to.||All contact and membership details.||This is necessary to enable us to register you on to and properly manage and administer your attendance at groups, events or outings.|

 For some of your personal information there will be a legal, contractual or other requirement or obligation for you to provide us with such information.
-If you do not provide us with the requested information we may not be able to admit you as a member or we may not be able to properly perform our contract with you or comply with legal obligations and we may have to terminate your membership.
-For other personal information you may not be under an obligation to provide it to us, but if you do not provide it then we may not be able to properly perform our contract with you.
+If you do not provide us with the requested information, we may not admit you as a member or we may not properly perform our contract with you or comply with legal obligations and we may have to end your membership.
+For other personal information you may not be under an obligation to provide it to us, but if you do not provide it, then we may not be able to properly perform our contract with you.

-Where you have given us your consent to use your personal information in a particular manner, you have the right to withdraw this consent at any time, which you may do by contacting us.
-Contact details are set out at the end of this notice.
+Where you have given us your consent to use your personal information in a particular manner, you may withdraw this consent, which you may do by contacting us.
+We set out contact details at the end of this notice.

 Please note that the withdrawal of your consent will not affect any use of the data made before you withdrew your consent and we may still be entitled to hold and process the relevant personal information to the extent that we are entitled to do so on bases other than your consent.
-Withdrawing consent may also have the same effects as not providing the information in the first place, for example we may no longer be able to provide certain member benefits to you.
+Withdrawing consent may also have the same effects as not providing the information in the first place, for example, we may no longer provide certain member benefits to you.